WIDE BLUE SOUND: ORBIT & ECLIPSE – THE LUNAR TWINS

-Though there is a tonal difference between Orbit and Eclipse, in reality, they both sound basically the same, or at least they are capable of creating largely the same kind of sound.
+Though there is a tonal difference between Orbit and Eclipse, in reality, they both sound basically the same or at least they are capable of creating largely the same kind of sound.
 I think this would have been better released as a single product with light and dark patches.

 Playing through many of the included wave samples, there is a good selection to choose from of what mostly sound like sampled synth patches with varying degrees of effect processing.
-Some sounds are very modular-analogue sounding, but there’s nothing distinctly organic.
+Some sounds are fairly modular-analogue sounding, but there’s nothing distinctly organic.

 The system relies on affecting the modulation, sequencing and LFO tools to bring the sounds to life and without macro controls you need track automation to push it to the limits.